-Photon Paint, was an image manipulation & drawing application, first released in 1987 for the Commodore Amiga, followed by Photon Paint II 1988 and later by Photon paint Macintosh.
+Photon Paint was an image manipulation & drawing application, first released in 1987 for the Commodore Amiga, followed by Photon Paint II in 1988, and later by Photon paint Macintosh.

-Developed by Bazbosoft (Oren Peli, Eyal Ofek & Amir Zbeda) and distributed by MicroIllusion, It has been purchased by ~33% of all Amiga owners in the world!
+Developed by Bazbosoft (Oren Peli, Eyal Ofek & Amir Zbeda) and distributed by MicroIllusion, It has been purchased by ~33% of all Amiga owners worldwide!

 ZCam was the first video of time-of-flight camera products for video applications by Israeli developer 3DV Systems.
-The ZCam supplements full-color video camera imaging with real-time range imaging information, allowing for the capture of video in 3D.
-The company was bought by Microsoft and the technology was incoporated in Hololens.
+The ZCam supplements full-color video camera imaging with real-time range imaging information, allowing for video capture in 3D.
+Microsoft bought the company, and the technology was incorporated in Hololens.

-I was in charge of all software and algorithms for the camera and its application from its start at 1996 till 2004.
+I was in charge of all software and algorithms for the camera and its application from its start in 1996 till 2004.

 NAB 1999 – Best of show.